 Having the Right Plan in Place

 This is essential if you are going to take your marketing department from costing money to making money.
-Strategy is defined by having a plan of action or policy designed to achieve a specific objective.
+Data driven marketing strategy is defined by having a plan of action or policy designed to achieve a specific objective.
 In a marketing context, this should include setting goals, and agreeing on a plan with the sales team on how the marketing division will help them to reach their revenue objectives.
 Having committee meetings between marketing and sales will ensure that this culture is adopted within the company.
 It is only through this marriage of the two most crucial segments of business that true optimization of marketing efforts can be achieved.

 Ask yourself the following questions: